CT Scans: Computed Tomography

 What is Computed Tomography?

 A CT scan or CAT scan is a diagnostic imaging procedure that uses a combination of X-rays and computer technology to produce cross-sectional images (often called “slices”) of the body.
-A CT scan shows two-dimensional and three-dimensional detailed images of any anatomy, including the bones, muscles, fat, blood vessels and organs.
-We offer CT scans at our Avon, Bloomfield, Enfield and Glastonbury, Connecticut locations.
+At Radiology Associates of Hartford (RAH), a CT scan shows two-dimensional and three-dimensional detailed images of any anatomy, including the bones, muscles, fat, blood vessels and organs.
+RAH offers CT scans at our Avon, Bloomfield, Enfield and Glastonbury, Connecticut locations.

 Radiology Associates of Hartford has earned CT ACR Accreditation, recognized as the gold standard in medical imaging.
 ACR Accreditation means patients can trust RAH to provide the highest level of image quality and safety as our facilities meet or exceed the requirements for equipment, medical personnel and quality assurance.